conedevelopment/.github/profile/README.md

 🌲 **Our Commitment:** We're a passionate two-person web development studio dedicated to producing sustainable, future-proof code for the web.
 Whether your project is small or large, we ensure it's built to last.
 Our core values and deliverables are: simple and clean code, reliability, clear communication, two-way partnership.

-**</> WordPress:** We code truly custom WP themes and solutions and develop custom plugins and WooCommerce integrations.
+**</> WordPress:** We code truly custom WP themes, develop custom plugins and WooCommerce integrations.

 🌱 **Open-source:** We create and manage multiple open-source projects.
 Check them out: [Root](https://github.com/conedevelopment/root), [Bazar](https://github.com/conedevelopment/bazar), and [Spruce CSS](https://github.com/conedevelopment/sprucecss).